stephan-klein/supersonic/docs/overview/overview/native-bridge.md

 The basic functionality of the native API bridge is demonstrated with the [supersonic.debug.ping](#ping) function, which simply returns a "Pong!" string after having made a round trip to the native side.

 <section class="docs-section" id="ping">
-{% assign method = site.data.core.core.debug.ping %}
+{% assign method = site.data.supersonic.core.debug.ping %}
 {% include api_method.md method=method %}
 </section>